Draudnaut/DARP/README.md

 # DARP
 ## introduction
-research Project for DARP
-This is the code for our research in Dial-A-Ride Problem.
+this repository stores the code for the research project about Dial-a-ride problems(DARP).
 ## configuration setting
 please set the project as shown in pictures below.
 ![settings1](https://github.com/henhimicons/image-folder/blob/master/fig1.png)
 ![settings2](https://github.com/henhimicons/image-folder/blob/master/fig2.png)
 ![settings2](https://github.com/henhimicons/image-folder/blob/master/fig3.png)
 ![settings2](https://github.com/henhimicons/image-folder/blob/master/fig4.png)
-## how to run the code
-please install Visual Studio 2017.
-get the dataset from here.
+## parameter meaning
 -k : how many thread will be created in the compute stage.
 -path : the path where the dataset file locates.
+## how to run the code
+Please install Visual Studio 2017.
+Get the dataset from here.
-set the -k and the -path then run.
+set the -k and the -path in the configuration page then run.